-4.1 Submission of Proposal
+3.1 Submission

 The proposal is to be submitted via e-mail in PDF format.
-(Any other format will be rejected by the instructor.)
-It is very strongly recommended that the student submit their project proposal for approval as early as possible in order to maximize the amount of time available to work on the project software.
+(Please do not submit the document in MS-Word format.)
+The student is encouraged to complete (and submit) their project proposal for approval early, as this would increase the amount of time available to work on the project.